gPhantasm/Balatro-SEDeck/README.md

 ## Credits

-Art by pyadny.
+Art by AndyPandy27.
 High contrast versions by gooeyPhantasm.

 Template for deck skins by Victin.